What To Expect

 Finding the right therapist can sometimes seem a little daunting.
 I try to make the process as simple as possible for my clients.

 If you decide to get in touch with me, we will usually have a brief initial call, which is free of charge.
 We then arrange to meet.
 This could be at my consulting room in Walton-on-Thames (pictured), or if you’d prefer we could ‘meet’ via Zoom.
-Hand sanitiser is available for your use when you enter the office, and disposable face coverings are available, if you choose to wear one.
-I have received both vaccination doses and take a lateral flow test twice a week.
+Hand sanitiser is available for your use when you enter the office, and you are welcome to wear a face covering (or not, the choice is yours).
+The room is well-ventilated and I am fully up-to-date with covid vaccinations.

 In the initial meeting, we will find out what you are looking for from therapy and what works for you.
 The therapy contract can be short-term or longer-term, depending on the changes you want to make.
 Shorter-term work often focuses on supporting you through a specific crisis, whereas longer-term work will tend to focus on deeper-rooted issues (of which a particular 'crisis' may be a symptom).
 Some people feel ready to end the counselling after only a few sessions, whilst other will continue for months or even years.
 Our work is open-ended for as long as you need it to be - we will discuss and review this as we progress.